Sperm problems in infertility

 Men’s bodies are always producing new sperm, and as they get older, their chances of producing abnormally shaped sperm increase.
 By changing the lifestyle, sperm quality can be increased in old age.
 Weight loss, regular exercise, reduced caffeine consumption, avoiding the use of hot tubs, avoiding tight pants, reducing stress, etc. can help sperm health in old age.

 How can sperm quality be improved?

 As mentioned earlier, improving your lifestyle, exercising regularly, maintaining a healthy weight, and avoiding alcohol and smoking can greatly improve sperm quality.
 In addition, proper nutrition and adequate intake of a variety of vitamins, especially vitamins C and E, are essential for the production of healthy sperm.
 Eating foods containing antioxidants such as fruits and vegetables is also recommended to improve sperm health.
 Learn more about the ways to boost sperm quality and increase fertility in men: How to increase sperm quality?

 The optimum temperature for sperm production is about 34 ° C and with increasing temperature, sperm quality decreases.
 Therefore, one should avoid wearing tight clothing that leads to an increase in temperature in the testicles.
 In addition, avoid sitting for long periods of time, using the sauna, Jacuzzi, and hot tub, and placing the laptop on your stomach.

 These methods are suitable for people who are deficient in sperm or whose sperm are less motile.
-For more information and consultation with the best fertility treatment specialists in Iran, you can contact us.
+You can contact us for more information and consultation with the best fertility treatment specialists in Iran.